My Landscape Photography Equipment

 Do You Shoot With Manual Settings?

 Yes, with slight exception.
-All landscape photography (which is 99% of my photography) is shot with manual settings, including ISO, aperture and shutter speed, using spot metering.
+All landscape photography (which is 99% of my photography) is shot in Camera RAW, with manual settings, including ISO, aperture and shutter speed, using spot metering.
 This also includes using a 2 second timer and tripod.
 I like making all the decisions in my photography.
-The images are then created to my photographic vision.
+The images are then created to my photographic vision, and processed in Lightroom.

-The exceptions have included shooting grandkids sports or my golden retriever in motion changing between sunny and shaded areas.
+The exceptions to this include shooting grandkids sports or my golden retriever in motion changing between sunny and shaded areas.
 At that time, I will use Aperature Priority (AV), and set the aperture and ISO to the settings I desire.
 However, when doing this, it is important to keep an eye on the shutter speed moving from shade to sun.